Hey Fitness Fanatics!

 Therefore, I have chosen to illustrate my transformation through “progress pictures” and body fat %.
 Although, I do see value in progress pictures, It is difficult to visualize all aspects of your body.
 The rate at which you lose body fat also decreases, it can then be increasingly difficult to see changes.
 This can be frustrating, as you are eating in a calorific deficit and training hard and not witnessing the results.
 Due to this, I will be tracking my body fat % and using this as the ultimate measurement of progress.

 I also thought it would be interesting to see the changes that happen to my muscle dimensions.
 I have included the measurements below.
 They were all taken at the beginning of my transformation (unflexed).

 I have never taken and tracked my muscle dimensions, so this will be very interesting for me.

 It is very difficult to build muscle whilst you are in a calorific deficit, it is not, however, impossible.
 In order to lose body fat, you need to be in a calorific deficit.
 This means that you use more energy (calories) than you take in.
-A pound of body fat is equivalent to around 3500 calories and so in order to lose 4 pounds in one month (1 pound a week), I need to be in at least a 500 calorie deficit each day of the week.
+A pound of body fat is equivalent to around 3500 calories.
+So in order to lose 4 pounds in one month, I need to be in at least a 500 calorie deficit each day of the week.
 I am hoping that by keeping my calories relatively high (around 2200cals/day) and by eating a high protein diet, that I will be able to burn belly fat whilst gaining some lean muscle mass.